 Kinesiologists practise among an extensive team of practitioners to provide comprehensive and co-ordinated services for clients.
 Students in this course will develop an understanding of the principles and concepts of interdisciplinary teamwork in healthcare and health promotion contexts.
 A focus of the course will be placed on strategies that facilitate appropriate co-ordination of service delivery, appropriate referral pathways, collaborative interprofessional communication and practising within the limits of the professional scope of practice.
 Guest lecturers from across the health-care disciplines and related groups will contribute to the learning experience.
 Students will participate in interprofessional education sessions throughout the year with health-care students from other programs.

+- 6 weeks

+- 2-hour lecture/2-hour tutorial per week

-- 7 weeks - · Additional events will be co-ordinated with the Centre for Interprofessional Education
+- Additional events will be co-ordinated with the Centre for Interprofessional Education

-MPK4007Y PRACTICE SETTING CONSIDERATIONS (1.0 FCE)
+MPK4007Y Practice Setting Considerations (1.0 FCE)